ShreyaPrasad1209/ShreyaPrasad1209/README.md

 <h1 align="center">Hi 👋, I'm Shreya Prasad</h1>
 <h3 align="center">Changing the world one pixel at a time!</h3>

-- 🔭 I’m contributing to **CircuitVerse** as a frontend developer and product manager.
+- 🔭 I’m contributing to **CircuitVerse** as a frontend developer and project manager.

 - 🌱 I’m currently learning **Angular and Spring**